AVUIs/Butterfly/README.md

 ### Installation
 In order to run Butterfly you need to install [SuperCollider](http://supercollider.github.io).
+Start the SuperCollider server first (ctrl+b on Windows/Linux or Cmd+b on a Mac).
 To launch Butterfly execute first the code in ButterflySynths.scd and ButterflySynths2.scd.
 This will load the synths into the SuperCollider server.
 Then execute Butterfly.scd